-Posted: Oct 24 2013I think we have mentioned it enough but Coeur is French for heart and the root of the noun courage.
+Posted on October 24 2013I think we have mentioned it enough but Coeur is French for heart and the root of the noun courage.
 Or more precisely the abstract noun “courage” since I suppose you can’t actually touch it.
 While we’re on a definitional/grammatical tangent, I’ll go on to mention that courage is defined as the ability or willingness to confront fear, danger, uncertainty or intimidation.

 So, why does that matter?
 To answer that question, we’ll have to go back a couple of months.

 We looked over to our left and happened to see one of the Challenged Athlete Foundation ("CAF") competitors in her race chair.
 She was a petite woman and was at a dead stop about halfway up a hill.
 For the most part no one was watching and it was apparent that her arms were about to give out.
 Before I go on to tell the rest of this, I have to just say that I have re-written this next section twice and I just can't find the words to convey how incredible, inspiring, emotional and moving we found this to be.

 Posted on October 06 2013